moratodpg/imp_marl/imp_marl/imp_wrappers/examples/epymarl/README.md

 You can run IMP-MARL environments on EPyMARL by:

 1. Create a new virtual environment.
-2. Install imp_marl package: `pip install imp-marl`.
+2. Install imp_marl package: `pip install git+http://github.com/moratodpg/imp_marl.git`.
 3. [Clone EPyMARL](https://github.com/uoe-agents/epymarl).
 4. Install the required EPyMARL modules according to the requirements file: `pip install -r requirements`.
 5. Register your imp_marl env(s) within EPyMARL.
 Do that on `/src/envs/__init__.py`: